 Community Radio At Its Best – Academy FM FOlkestone

 105.9 Academy FM Folkestone is our town’s Community Radio station, and it’s quite unlike any other radio station.
 It was the Secondary School Station of the Year at the Young Arias Awards 2019, and Taya, one of our student presenters won the BBC Sounds Young Talent (12-15 years) award.
-Tia, Ruby and Isabel carried on the mantel by winning Gold in the Young Audio Awards in 2020.
+Tia, Ruby and Isabel carried on the mantel by winning Gold in the Young Audio Awards in 2020, and continue their success in 2022 with Taya winning for her ‘Life in Audio’ during lockdown.
 Station Manager David Sharp was awarded an MBE in the New Year’s Honours 2022 for his services to Broadcasting and Education.

 Academy FM is an educational charity based in the Academy secondary school.
 As a result you can regularly hear the students on air alongside older presenters including Breakfast Show DJ Nick Price, and numerous adult volunteers from Folkestone.